moble/PostNewtonian.jl/docs/src/internals/code_structure.md

 2. **Fundamental variables**

-   This consists of the basic variables describing the system such as `M₁`, `M₂`, `χ⃗₁`, `χ⃗₂`, `R`, `v`.
+   This consists of the basic variables describing the instantaneous state of the system, including `M₁`, `M₂`, `χ⃗₁`, `χ⃗₂`, `R`, `v`.
    For systems with matter, this may also include tidal deformability for each star, `Λ₁` and `Λ₂`.

-   It's important to note that these should all be accessed through functions like `M₁(pnsystem)` rather than directly like `pnsystem.M₁`.
+   These are encapsulated within a `PNSystem`, but it's important to note that these should all be accessed through functions like `M₁(pnsystem)` rather than directly like `pnsystem.M₁`.
 This allows Julia's type system to get involved, enabling important optimizations.

    Also, these variables can be automatically computed in functions that need them with the `@pn_expression` macro.
 For example, you